 The letter was typewritten.
 I recognised the font from a card he had sent me long ago.
 I settled back in my chair, and I began to read.

 “Clark, A few weeks will have passed by the time you read this (even given your newfound organisational skills, I doubt you will have made it to Paris before early September).
 I hope the coffee is good and strong and the croissants fresh and that the weather is still sunny enough to sit outside on one of those metallic chairs that never sit quite level on the pavement.
 It’s not bad, the Marquis.
 The steak is also good, if you fancy coming back for lunch.

-Much to my disappointment, the Café Marquis does not actually exist.
+Much to my disappointment, the Café Marquis does not actually exist so there is no Me Before You cafe in Paris that you can actually visit.
 The photo of croissants taken above was taken at Le Voltigeur at 45 rue des Francs Bourgeois, as they were the only croissants I spotted out in the open on that street.
-There are numerous other restaurants and cafés you can visit on rue des Francs Bourgeois, but unfortunately you won’t be able to sit in the exact metallic chairs that Will describes because they simply don’t exist!
+There are numerous other restaurants and cafés you can visit on rue des Francs Bourgeois, but unfortunately you won’t be able to sit in the exact metallic chairs that Will describes because this Me Before You location simply doesn’t exist!

 Then towards the end of his letter…

 And if you look down the road to your left you will hopefully see L’Artisan Parfumeur where, after you read this, you should go and try the scent called something like Papillons Extrême (can’t quite remember).
 I always did think it would smell great on you.
 Okay, instructions over.
 There are a few things I wanted to say and would have told you in person, but a) you would have got all emotional and b) you wouldn’t have let me say all this out loud.
 You always did talk too much.”